Hardwood Plywood - China

 Situation: The U.S. stainless steel flange industry was suffering significant financial deterioration, declining production, depressed prices, and lost sales from unfairly traded imports.
 Faced with the possibility of shuttering its U.S. manufacturing facilities, the Coalition of American Flange Producers sought trade relief from dumped and subsidized imports.

 Result: The ITC found that American manufacturers suffered material injury caused by dumped and subsidized imports from China and India.
-As a result, based on affirmative findings of dumping and improper subsidization by DOC, orders were issued at combined rates of up to 400%.
+As a result, based on affirmative findings of dumping and improper subsidization by Commerce, orders were issued at combined rates of up to 400%.
 TAG’s data-driven analysis was key in providing significant relief to the U.S. industry and its workers across the country.